metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Defensively, Green Bay improved tremendously in the second half.
 How so...
 I'm not sure.
 If I had to take a guess, it'd be that the Packers aren't dedicating so much energy in coverage to Odell anymore.

 Never mind, seems like they're still committing a fair number of men to Beckham in coverage.

+***

+## Browns @ Ravens

+Game is going about as expected.
+Nothing too shocking.
+Cleveland's offense is struggling.
+Ravens are starting slow, but gearing up.

+Ravens running quite a bit laterally and Cleveland has done solid work bottling them up.
+It's only a matter of time before Baltimore experiences real success executing those plays.